-In India, 22% of the adult population suffers from constipation.
+In India, 22% of the adult population suffers from bowel irregularities.
 13% of which experience severe symptoms.
-And about 6% have constipation due to comorbid (existing) conditions.
+And about 6% have this due to comorbid (existing) conditions.

-Should we still be as morbidly hesitant to talk about constipation as we already are?
+Should we still be as morbidly hesitant to talk about bowel irregularities as we already are?

-Just like Piku’s “Motion Se Hi Emotion” dialogue, we need an emotional enema and bring the taboo topic of constipation into the public domain.
+Just like Piku’s “Motion Se Hi Emotion” dialogue, we need an emotional enema and bring this taboo topic into the public domain.
 It is important to acknowledge how not being regular can upset our emotional well-being too.
 After all, even Akbar himself once told Birbal how taking a good dump is the “mightiest” of all reliefs.

-Having to go multiple times with little luck or going on without a single release all week - the distress of constipation is a feeling that all of us are familiar with.
+Having to go multiple times with little luck or going on without a single release all week is a feeling that all of us are familiar with.

-We already know that the umbrella term- constipation refers to varying degrees of bowel discomfort including having hard stools, strained bowel movements, irregular bowel cycles, and the general feeling of being choked.
+We already know that varying degrees of bowel discomfort including having hard stools, strained bowel movements, irregular bowel cycles, and the general feeling of being choked.

 For some, these symptoms may only be temporary- a result of travel or the previous night’s fiberless meal.
 But for several, it is a painful reality to live with for years.

-Those with 3 or less than three bowel movements per week are said to have constipation.
-If this goes on at a stretch and lasts several months, it’s diagnosed as chronic constipation.
+Those with 3 or less than three bowel movements per week are said to have irregular cycles.
+If this goes on at a stretch and lasts several months, the condition is diagnosed as chronic.
 And the inability to be regular is a risk that may need professional intervention.

 We may think that skipping a day is normal.